 In December 1999, Peakware.com was acquired by Interactive Outdoors, Inc., a small group of avid outdoor enthusiasts in Aspen, Colorado, who had similarly been collecting and indexing large quantities of data about outdoor recreational opportunities for their flagship website, Wildernet.com.

 This is your site.
-Let us know what you'd like to see.
-And please help by adding new peaks, photos, logs, or routes; or by contacting us if you spot something that requires correcting.
+Let us know what you'd like to see, or contact us if you spot something that requires correcting.
 Thank you to everyone who over the years has helped to make Peakware.com the world's premier mountain and mountaineering resource!